rcreativity/blog-post/README.md

-Simple React blog display app
+Simple React blog display app and its a branch

 [Demo link](https://blog-posts.now.sh/)